Coregular submanifolds and Poisson submersions: Poisson submersions with Poisson fibres

 Beware that such couplings over leaves need \emph{not} be surjective, as illustrated by the example below.

-\begin{example} \normalfont \emph{An example of a coregular Poisson submersion whose restriction over a leaf is not surjective.} Consider the surjective Poisson submersion Note that and therefore the restriction $p|_{\mathrm{S}_{\Sigma}(0)}:\mathrm{S}_{\Sigma}(0) \to \mathrm{S}_{M}(0) = M$ is not surjective. \end{example}
+\begin{example} \normalfont \emph{An example of a Poisson submersion with Poisson fibres whose restriction over a leaf is not surjective.} Consider the surjective Poisson submersion Note that and therefore the restriction $p|_{\mathrm{S}_{\Sigma}(0)} \colon \mathrm{S}_{\Sigma}(0) \to \mathrm{S}_{M}(0) = M$ is not surjective. \end{example}